Unity-Technologies/UnityBlackmagicVideo/SampleProjects/Blackmagic_Synchronization/README.md

-# Blackmagic Synchronization Sample Project
+# Blackmagic Synchronization sample project

-Use this Unity project to find out how to synchronize a Blackmagic video input that includes Timecode data with other content in Unity.
+Use this Unity sample project to try out synchronization of a Blackmagic video input that includes Timecode data with other content in Unity.